Schema and guidelines for creating a staticSearch engine for your HTML5 site

 Though optional, the version attribute is recommended for all configuration files; future version of staticSearch may introduce breaking changes to the structure and syntax of the configuration file, which can be more easily detected by staticSearch when an version is specified.

-The <params> element has four required elements for determining the resource collection that you wish to index: <searchFile>, <recurse>, <stopwordsFile>, and <dictionaryFile>.
+The <params> element has only one required element, which is used for determining the resource collection that you wish to index:

 Note that all output files will be in a directory that is a sibling to the search page.
 For instance, in a document collection that looks something like: